TechnionTDK/jngram/README.md

 have the same tag.
 The task now is to remove tags from such inner ngrams, leaving the tag for only the outer ngram.

-The interface for doing this and other related taks is *SpanManipulation*:
+The interface for doing this and other related taks is *NgramDocumentManipulation*:
 ```
-public interface SpanManipulation {
+public interface NgramDocumentManipulation {
-    public void manipulate(SpannedDocument doc);
+    public void manipulate(NgramDocument doc);
 }
 ```

-The method *manipulate* is provided with the SpannedDocument, and you may perform any manipulation you like on the tags found in the contained ngrams.
+The method *manipulate* is provided with the NgramDocument, and you may perform any manipulation you like on the tags found in the contained ngrams.
 In our example... // TODO